 Sabareesh spoke about how the experience was made better by the warm welcome given to them everywhere they went.
 “You are only able to understand the various cultures of India when you travel.
 We were a little afraid to visit Jammu and Kashmir, but our concerns were put to rest by the amount of love the people had to share.
 We also noticed how all the shops were closed, and the streets were lined with military officials.
 That was not a familiar sight to us.
 Although the Wagah Border tradition left us speechless, and we felt proud to be Indians.

-Continuing from the Border“From the Wagah Border, we crossed Uttarakhand towards Nepal.
+The Wagah Border Experience!“From the Wagah Border, we crossed Uttarakhand towards Nepal.
 We were able to apply and receive the permit without any issues.
 We had to pay a small fee for road tax.
 The road conditions were terrible in Nepal.
 There were no traffic signals and poor traffic rules.
 Petrol pumps were scarce, and if you’re identified as a traveller, then you’re charged double the price,” said Sabareesh.

 Vrindha spoke about how Kathmandu is a big city, and the experience was a big change.
 She also recounts their visit to the Swayambhu Temple, which is familiar to Malayalis who have watched the film ‘Yodha’.
 They also visited Lumbini, which is the birthplace of Lord Buddha and is considered a holy site.
 After which they went to West Bengal and Sikkim.